Want to explore Paris's 9th arrondissement and wondering about the best things to do and see?

 Located just a couple of blocks north of Galeries Lafayette and Printemps, the renovated 1919 theater retains most of its original gorgeous details (and the excellent sightlines from the tiered seating) but now has air conditioning, plush red carpeting and comfy seats, and 6 bars where you can treat yourself to champagne, pastries, and savory snacks.
 The best place to get tickets is on the Mogador website.

 Bid on a Treasure at Drouot Auction House

 The main Paris location of esteemed auction house Drouot (9 Rue Drouot) dominates a corner in a quiet section of the 9th district close to Montmartre - a true hidden gem off the usual tourist path but a "must" for anyone.

-Auctions of art, furniture, jewelry, accessories, knick-knacks and everything else you can imagine take place almost daily, with a public viewing of items to be offer on the prior day.
+Auctions of art, furniture, jewelry, accessories, knick-knacks and everything else you can imagine take place almost daily, with a public viewing of items to be offered on the following day.
 What if you buy something too large to fit in your suitcase?
 No worries - Drouot can arrange for shipping.
 Check their website for auction descriptions and dates.